FluffyThread/FluffyThread/README.md

 ---

 Hi there!
-I'm Dara, a pedagogy student with a strong passion for technology.
+I'm Luna, a pedagogy student with a strong passion for technology.
 I firmly believe that programming is crucial in today's world, enabling access to boundless knowledge, information, and collaboration between individuals who aspire to enhance people's lives and foster a more inclusive community.

 Currently, I am attending a bootcamp at Labenu where I have gained exposure to a diverse range of technologies by working on real-world projects.
 During my time here, I have had the opportunity to hone my skills in both server-side software development and web interface design.